gvdharun/Multimodal-Sign-Language-Recognition-System-with-CNN-RNN-Fusion/README.md

 *   `models/`: Stores the trained models.
 *   `src/`: Includes source code for data preprocessing, feature extraction, model architecture, and training.
 *   `notebooks/`: Jupyter notebooks used for experimentation and analysis.

+## Reference

+For in-depth information on the project architecture, workflow, and detailed specifications, see the attached PDF file:
+`project report.pdf`.